Tri-Cities Fever

-The Tri-Cities Fever were a professional indoor football franchise based in Kennewick, Washington.
+The Tri-Cities Fever was a professional indoor football franchise based in Kennewick, Washington.
 The Fever joined National Indoor Football League (NIFL) in 2005 as an expansion team.
 The Fever were owned by Teri Carr.
 From 2005 to 2016, the Fever played their home games at the Toyota Center in Kennewick, Washington.
 On June 30, 2016, the team announced it would go dormant for the 2017 season and beyond.

 The Fever won one division title and three conference championships.
-They appeared in two United Bowls, most recently the 2012 United Bowl where they were defeated by the Sioux Falls Storm 59-32.
+They appeared in two United Bowls, most recently the 2012 United Bowl where they were defeated by the Sioux Falls Storm 59–32.

 History

 National Indoor Football League (NIFL)

 The Fever were founded and accepted into the National Indoor Football League (NIFL) September 2004.
 Craig Beverlin was tabbed as the team's first ever head coach.
 After an 0–2 start, Beverlin resigned as the head coach of the Fever, and starting quarterback Scott Mitchell quit the team.
 The team promoted Special Teams Coach, Dan Whitsett to head coach, and signed quarterback Doug Coleman to lead the team.
 The Fever rallied to a 9–5 regular season record, finishing 3rd in the Pacific West division.
 The Fever earned a berth in Indoor Bowl V on July 30, 2005, where they defeated the Rome Renegades 47–31 in Kennewick.